Eagle Rock Duplex

 A vertical stack effect is achieved through the positioning of the central courtyard and operable skylights, and reduces seasonal reliance on Air Conditioning.
 The continuous grid ceiling system conceals a robust MEP duct system that delivers a high rate of indoor air exchange.
 Air curtains above the operable windows allow for an environmentally conscious and seamless indoor-outdoor lifestyle.

 The pandemic is a catalyst for many families to reconsider intergenerational living for economic, pragmatic, and social reasons.
-To modernize intergenerational living, unit separations around a central courtyard and optional ADA accommodations allow 2 or 3 generations of a family to co-exist with appropriate levels of privacy and comfort.
+To modernize intergenerational living, unit separations around a central courtyard and optional ADA accommodations allow 2 or 3 generations of a family (or 2 or 3 household units) to co-exist with appropriate levels of privacy and comfort.

 Another inspiration is the German Baugruppe (“Building Group”) model, whereby a collective of friends or like-minded individuals pool design ideas and financial resources to build custom multi-household dwellings in otherwise cost prohibitive urban centers.
 In favor of the sustainable self-made city over profit-driven or speculative housing development, the Baugruppe highlights the potential for Architects to assume multiple roles as Developer, Designer, End Occupant and possibly Landlord.